virtualzone/tubewarder/docs/Web-Interface.md

 * Content Type (POST only): Value of HTTP request header "Content-Type".
 * Payload (POST only): Optional HTTP POST request body payload.

+## Facebook configuration options
+* Access Token: A Page Access Token for your Facebook app.

+Get the token from [Facebook's Developer website](https://developers.facebook.com/apps/).
+Follow [Facebook's quick start guide](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) for setting up a new for the messenger platform.

+Note: Tubewarder uses [Facebook's Messenger Platform](https://developers.facebook.com/docs/messenger-platform) for delivering the messages.
+Due to restrictions of this API, the recipient must have sent you a message first before you're able to send messages to him.

+## Twitter configuration options
+* Consumer Key: Your Twitter app's Consumer Key (API Key).
+* Consumer Secret: Your Twitter app's Consumer Secret (API Secret).
+* Access Token: Your personal Twitter Access Token to make API requests on your own account's behalf.
+* Access Token Secret: Your personal Twitter Access Token Secret to make API requests on your own account's behalf.

+Get the required keys and secrets from [Twitter's Application Management website](https://apps.twitter.com/).

+Note: Due to restrictions of Twitter's API, you can only send messages on your own account's behalf.
+In most cases, the recipient must follow you on Twitter in order to be able to send direct messages to him.
+Alternatively, the recipient must have his/her "allow_dms_from" account setting set to "all".
+Read more on the [API documentation page for "direct_messages/new"](https://dev.twitter.com/rest/reference/post/direct_messages/new) that's being used for delivering the Twitter messages.

+## Console configuration options
+* Prefix: Text printed on the console before the actual content.
+* Suffix: Text printed on the console after the actual content.

 # Templates
 Templats are concrete messages you want to send.
 A Template can contain variables and control structures (e.g. placeholders for salutation, name, and personalized URLs).
 A Template can be bound to one or more Channels, each with different texts as desired.
 So, you could have a Template called "New User Welcome Message", with different contents for saying Welcome to your new user via Plain Text Email, HTML Email, or SMS.